p5py/p5/docs/guides/vscode.rst

 =======================
-Vs Code Integration
+VS Code Integration
 =======================

-Using Vs Code as your code editor for p5py will be a great choice as of pylinter integration and a lot of autocomplete features!
+Using VS Code as your code editor for p5py will be a great choice as of pylinter integration and a lot of autocomplete features!

-Before you start using Vs Code as your code editor for p5py.
+Before you start using VS Code as your code editor for p5py.
 We reccomend that you turn off some pylint settings, for that you would require a settings file.
 The setup is simple so do not panic!

 =======================
 Setup